wizhaoredhat/dpu-sim/README.md

 After Installation finished, you should expect these software packages to be running:
 - CRI-O container runtime
 - kubelet (Kubernetes node agent)
-- Flannel and other containers are running for example:
+- Flannel and other containers are running, for example:
 ```bash
 [root@master-1 ~]# kubectl get pods -A -o wide
 NAMESPACE      NAME                               READY   STATUS    RESTARTS   AGE   IP               NODE       NOMINATED NODE   READINESS GATES